-Major malformations occurred in 4 liveborn infants exposed in utero to daunorubicin, including one infant exposed during the first trimester.
-One infant had skeletal malformations of the distal limbs and cranium, and a cardiac defect following exposure during the first trimester to daunorubicin and cytarabine (Artlich et al. 1994); the malformations included choanal stenosis, brachiocephaly, hypoplasia of several cranial structures, premature closure of cranial sutures, bilateral 4-fingered hands with hypoplastic thumbs, and a small ostium, secundum-type atrial defect.
-Thus, the apparent rate of major malformations following exposure to daunorubicin during the first trimester was 20% (1/5 conceptuses based on 4 liveborn infants and examination of the fetus of 1 maternal/fetal death) (Table 40).
+Major malformations occurred in 4 liveborn infants exposed in utero to daunorubicin, including 1 infant exposed during the first trimester (Table 43).
+One infant had skeletal malformations of the distal limbs and cranium, as well as a cardiac defect following exposure during the first trimester to daunorubicin and cytarabine (Artlich et al. 1994); the malformations included choanal stenosis, brachiocephaly, hypoplasia of several cranial structures, premature closure of cranial sutures, bilateral 4-fingered hands with hypoplastic thumbs, and a small ostium, secundumtype atrial defect.
+Thus, the apparent rate of major malformations following exposure to daunorubicin during the first trimester was 20% (1/5 conceptuses based on 4 liveborn infants and examination of the fetus of 1 maternal/fetal death).